nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 - **Alternative Solution 2:** Allows multiple deletion
     - Pros: Convenient to delete multiple meetings when needed.
     - Cons: Complex to implement
 - Considering that the approach taken to develop MyInsuRec is a breath first approach, where we should only build to the point where every iteration is a working product, **Solution 1** is thus chosen as it is easier to implement.
+However, Solution 2 could be a possible implementation for future iteration.

 #### 3.2.3 View Meeting feature